Part of System Constraints

 When change does not happen, the question is not only: “What should I do differently?”

-The HSP question is: which layer makes the old behavior logical?
+The HSP question is: which layer makes the old output logical?

 • Input or context?